ksagarr/MicroservicesSpringBoot/README.md

-# Sample REST CRUD API with Spring Boot, Mongodb, Mongodp Repository
+A brief description of project:
-This is sample Jave/Maven/Spring Boot(version 2.7)  that can be used as a starter for creating a microservice complete.
+This is sample Jave/Maven/Spring Boot(version 2.7) that can be used as a starter for creating a micro service complete.
 The service is just a simple Product management review REST service.
-It uses an in Mongodb database to store the data.
-Mongodb is a not SQL Database. you can call some REST endpoints defined in localhost on port 8090.
+It uses a Mongodb database to store the data.
+Mongodb is not a SQL Database.
+You can call some REST endpoints defined in localhost on port 8080.

 ## Documentation